A few more or less fun facts about me:

 - On April 26th, 1986, the day of the Chernobyl nuclear disaster, we were told we shouldn’t go out in the rain anymore, nor chew on grass.
 No more foraging for mushrooms in the Vienna Woods, as Sigmund Freud loved to do with his family.

 - The famous Vincennes University, the University of Paris VIII – of Gilles Deleuze, Michel Foucault, Alain Badiou, Jean Narboni and many others – was where I studied History of Art, Philosophy, and Film for more than a decade!

-- In the late nineties, I worked, lived and loved in Le Zephyr, a rather well-rated cosey and bohemian French restaurant/bistro in Paris’ 20th arrondissement.
-(The friends and owners, a Jewish-Berber couple of Algerian immigrants, have unfortunately since sold the place and the operation has been turned into a regular café.
+- In the late nineties, I worked, lived and loved in Le Zephyr, a rather well-rated cozy and bohemian French restaurant/bistro in Paris’ 20th arrondissement.
+(The friends and owners, a Jewish-Berber couple of Algerian immigrants, have unfortunately sold the place since, and the operation has been turned into a regular café.
 The charming art deco atmosphere is still there though.)